 We don’t want you to miss anything!
-Members of Beth El are ready, willing and able to provide transportation to any senior member that needs a ride to a synagogue service on Shabbat or the holidays, to programs, or classes.
-Please feel free to call Lennie Kay: 847/432-8900.
+Members of Beth El are ready, willing and able to provide transportation to any senior member who needs a ride to Shabbat or holiday services, to programs, or classes.
+Please call Lennie Kay: 847/432-8900.
 She is our first point person to arrange a ride.

 If you have any questions, please contact Mira Temkin, HAZAK Transportation Coordinator: 847/767-7229; or: email@example.com.